-- > Knowledge and understanding of the Nurse Practitioner's role. - > Knowledge and understanding of sexual assault and forensic nursing - > Knowledge and understanding of Mental Health and working from a trauma informed awareness perspective - > Knowledge and understanding of relevant legislation, industrial agreements, standards, codes, ethics and competency standards. - > Knowledge of Quality Improvement Systems as applied to a healthcare setting. - > Knowledge of contemporary nursing/midwifery and health care issues. - > Knowledge of legal system and forensic legislation (Criminal Law Act)
+- > Knowledge and understanding of the Nurse Practitioner's role. - > Knowledge and understanding of relevant legislation, industrial agreements, standards, codes, ethics and competency standards. - > Knowledge of Quality Improvement Systems as applied to a healthcare setting. - > Knowledge of contemporary nursing/midwifery and health care issues.